HRahman1777/Footsteps/README.md

 -   Then download [ZIP](https://github.com/HRahman1777/Footsteps/archive/refs/heads/main.zip)
     OR,
     Run this command to clone `git clone https://github.com/HRahman1777/Footsteps.git` with [Git-Bash](https://git-scm.com/downloads)
--   Create a .env file and copy-paste all text from env.example file.
+-   Create a .env file and copy-paste all text from env.example file. (or edit as suitable)
 -   Create a database name with `footsteps`
 -   Open command terminal on that folder run
 -   `composer install`
 -   `yarn install` or `npm install`
 -   `yarn run dev` or `npm run dev`
--   `php artisan migrate` or `php artisan migrate:fresh` (that will drop all table from footsteps db then migration)
+-   `php artisan migrate` or `php artisan migrate:fresh` (that will drop all table from footsteps db then do migration auto)
 -   At last `php artisan serve`